sschorr/WearableDevice/README.md

-# All parts necessary for assembling a fingertip 3-DoF skin deformation device
+# SolidWorks files for assembling a 3-DoF skin deformation device.